SomeStay07/code-review-agent/README.md

 One file.
 No build step.
 No dependencies.
 Copy and use.

-## 🏗️ Built For Production
+## 🏗️ Origin

-This agent was built and refined while developing a real TypeScript + React + NestJS monorepo with 100+ files, a league system, gamification, and interview features.
-Every rule, false-positive filter, and refactoring heuristic comes from real-world review cycles.
+This agent is a fork of [code-review-agent](https://github.com/SomeStay07/code-review-agent) by [SomeStay07](https://github.com/SomeStay07), originally built for TypeScript + React projects.
+It has been fully rewritten for iOS development with Swift and SwiftUI-specific categories, OWASP Mobile Top 10 security checks, Swift Concurrency patterns, and iOS false-positive rules.

-> *700+ lines of review logic, refined through production use.
-Each rule comes from catching a real bug or preventing a false alarm.*
+> *830+ lines of review logic adapted for iOS.
+Every rule targets real Swift/SwiftUI issues — from retain cycles to data races to force unwraps on API data.*

 ## 🤝 Contributing